swar-mukh/cbt/CONTRIBUTING.md

 Before we move ahead, I humbly ask the community to understand and respect the following:

 1. `cbt` is on a mission to simplify application/library development in `C++` using only commands.
 It **should not** deviate from the original [Philosophy](README.md#philosophy).
 References from other project(s) are welcome, and may be incorporated, provided they don't dilute the very fundamentals or true identity of `cbt`.
 2. Unlike other projects, `cbt` in its own rights, will head towards feature-completeness, i.e. a stage when *there is nothing to add, but nothing to take away*.
-If it is observed at a future point in time, that `cbt` can do all that was originally envisioned: except for bug fixes, development should cease. **A dormant project does not necessarily mean it is of no value, or that it cannot stand the test of time.** If that's the case, an `Announcement` (under `Discussions`) will be made.
-Fret not.
+If it is observed at a future point in time, that `cbt` can do all that was originally envisioned: except for bug fixes, development should cease. **A dormant project does not necessarily mean it is of no value, or that it cannot stand the test of time.** If that's the case, an [Announcement](https://github.com/swar-mukh/cbt/discussions/categories/announcements) will be made.
+Fret not!
 3. It is only human to have varying perspectives; differences in opinion(s) can arise.
 While I do respect opinion(s) of others, continuing on the above points, it may so happen that such changes may not be incorporated, or that it may require substantial tweaks before acceptance.
 4. `cbt` is not released in regular intervals but rather at a steady cadence.
 Release happens when there's an urgent bug-fix made or when substantial improvements/features have been added, or a mix of the two.
 Most of the time is spent on careful planning and prevention of scope-creep.
 In mentioning this, I must also point out that I work on `cbt` in the very limited time I get after my professional and personal commitments.
 I often check the repository, but there *may* be periods of slight delay.
 I hope the community will understand.